ECRomaneli/Handbook/README.md

 1. Open the "Application" folder;
 2. Press Ctrl+{Left Click} on the handbook icon;
-3. Select open in the context menu.
+3. Select "Open" in the context menu;
+4. Proceed to "Open" the app in the security warning screen.

 After these few steps, the app will no longer present the message.